Z2ND--Repair Steam Vents 583-25-517 (VA-25-00029929)

 Buyer not available

-The Department of Veterans Affairs is seeking proposals for the improvement of the sewer system and water loop at the VA Northern Indiana Healthcare System Marion Campus in Indiana.
-This project involves significant civil engineering tasks, including the removal and replacement of storm and sanitary lines, road repairs, and the installation of lift stations, with a contract value estimated between $5 million and $10 million.
-The initiative is crucial for enhancing the facility's infrastructure to better serve veterans while ensuring compliance with safety and environmental regulations.
-Interested contractors, particularly those certified as Service-Disabled Veteran-Owned Small Businesses (SDVOSBs), must submit their bids by February 28, 2025, with a public bid opening scheduled for March 27, 2025.
-For further inquiries, potential bidders can contact Contract Specialist Elizabeth A. Finley at Elizabeth.Finley1@va.gov.
+The Department of Veterans Affairs is seeking proposals for the improvement of the sewer system and water loop at the VA Northern Indiana Healthcare System Marion Campus.
+The project requires a contractor to provide all necessary labor, materials, and supervision to remove and replace storm and sanitary lines, including repairs to roads and the installation of lift stations, with an estimated contract value between $5 million and $10 million.
+This initiative is crucial for enhancing the facility's infrastructure to better serve veterans while ensuring compliance with safety and environmental regulations.
+Interested Service-Disabled Veteran-Owned Small Businesses (SDVOSBs) must submit their bids by April 30, 2025, and can contact Contract Specialist Elizabeth A. Finley at Elizabeth.Finley1@va.gov for further information.

 Buyer not available